Arts, Leisure & Music

-- (LOCAL) Kids driving you crazy already?
+- (LOCAL) Are kids driving you crazy already?
 Check out new craft project ideas offered on Crafted by Tara Beik Creative’s Facebook Page.

-- (LOCAL) Stuart Ceramics - our favorite place to make your own ceramics - is offering plenty of great ideas for crafts.
+- (LOCAL) Stuart Ceramics - our favorite place to make your own ceramics - offers plenty of great ideas for crafts.

-- (LOCAL) Pinder's Nursery is offering curbside pickup for gardening kits such as an herb kit, patio color kit, indoor plants kit, butterfly kit.
+- (LOCAL) Pinder's Nursery offers curbside pickup for gardening kits such as an herb kit, patio color kit, indoor plants kit, and butterfly kit.
 Orders can be placed online through their website.

 High School and College Students

-- Adobe Cloud For School who were based only on lab access: Adobe cloud is now available and free to all students working from home.
+- Adobe Cloud For School was based only on lab access: Adobe cloud is now available and free to all students working from home.

 - Zoom video conferencing tools free of charge: Any student or teacher who fills out an online form can be given free unlimited access to Zoom